dancankimutai/minicash-app/README.md

 ## Testing our app

-To test our app we must put it online by creating a forwarding url,you can use a free tool like ngrok.
+To test our app we must put it online by creating a forwarding URL, you can use a free tool like ngrok.
 It'sInstructions can be found here:
 [https://ngrok.com/docs/getting-started/](https://ngrok.com/docs/getting-started/)

-Personally am using gitpod which is an online dev environment.When i run yarn dev it prompts me to either leave the service on the port private or make it public so that I can access it over another device via a url and I do so.
+Personally am using gitpod which is an online dev environment.
+When I run yarn dev it prompts me to either leave the service on the port private or make it public so that I can access it over another device via a URL and I do so.

 ![Screenshot from 2024-01-30 12-51-21](https://github.com/dancankimutai/minicash-app/assets/59916500/e1c25420-ff74-473a-8bc2-6f306e40514a)

-We copy the url address provided for use later.
+We copy the URL address provided for use later.

 ### Instructions to test the app on Minipay

-1.Install Operamini Browser from the app store.
+1. Install Opera mini Browser from the app store.

-2.Open it and at the bottom click on the opera logo and click MiniPay in the menu that appears.
+2. Open it and at the bottom click on the opera logo and click MiniPay in the menu that appears.

-3.If you don't have an account create one and load CUSD tokens to your Minipay using the various options provided in MiniPay.You can even deposit from valora or another crypto wallet.If having challenges finding the add cash button,at the page below swipe down from the part of your screen below your balance to find it.
+3. If you don't have an account create one and load CUSD tokens to your Minipay using the various options provided in MiniPay.You can even deposit from valora or another crypto wallet.
+If having challenges finding the add cash button, at the page below swipe down from the part of your screen below your balance to find it.

 ![image](https://github.com/dancankimutai/minicash-app/assets/59916500/0dfecbd3-0e13-406d-bfcd-240db15f3222)

 ![image](https://github.com/dancankimutai/minicash-app/assets/59916500/39ccd211-e3bb-4138-aff9-0ad7d2bdc19c)

-4.After depositing,click the compass Icon just below your balance in the minipay homepage and scroll down in the discover page that opens and select Site tester.
+4. After depositing, click the compass Icon just below your balance on the minipay homepage scroll down to the Discover page that opens, and select Site Tester.

-5.Paste the project url/address we copied earlier and click Go.For this tutorial you can use the link in this tutorial description or this
+5. Paste the project URL/address we copied earlier and click Go.
+For this tutorial, you can use the link in this tutorial description or this

 [https://minicash-app-react-app.vercel.app/](https://minicash-app-react-app.vercel.app/)

 ![image](https://github.com/dancankimutai/minicash-app/assets/59916500/d0e706d3-1030-46e6-8ecf-45948448e0a8)

-6.Minicash application launches and showcases two input boxes. for entering withdrawal/receipient address and amount to be withdrawn.
+6. Minicash application launches and showcases two input boxes. for entering the withdrawal/recipient address and amount to be withdrawn.

 ![image](https://github.com/dancankimutai/minicash-app/assets/59916500/d9f69ca1-4d1e-4677-8343-18e3f4b2d437)

-7.Enter your CUSD compatible address and amount you want to withdraw from Minipay and click Withdraw CUSD.
+7. Enter your CUSD-compatible address and the amount you want to withdraw from Minipay and click Withdraw CUSD.

 ![image](https://github.com/dancankimutai/minicash-app/assets/59916500/85152c37-730e-4fd2-ba80-ff7c44726c3d)

-8.A pop up shows to authorize it using your fingerprint and after okaying the transaction starts processing.
+8. A pop-up shows to authorize it using your fingerprint and after okaying the transaction starts processing.

 ![image](https://github.com/dancankimutai/minicash-app/assets/59916500/876f9bfa-932e-4308-a8f4-3e5928603dda)

-9.After sending it will display Withdrawal complete at which point you can even go and confirm in your wallet that the tokens have been received.
+9. After sending it will display Withdrawal complete at which point you can even go and confirm in your wallet that the tokens have been received.

 ![image](https://github.com/dancankimutai/minicash-app/assets/59916500/20608c4f-0690-4477-9065-01dfa28ca10e)